The department offers the following grant and loan opportunities for agriculture-related enterprises.

 Beginning Farm & Ranch Loans are available from a tax-exempt bond program that aids financial institutions in assisting Montana's beginning farmers and ranchers.
 Loans can be used to purchase agricultural land and other depreciable agricultural property.

-Junior Agriculture Loans assist and encourage members of agricultural youth organizations in financing agricultural projects when financing is unavailable from other sources.
+Junior Agriculture Loans assist and encourage members of agricultural youth organizations in financing agricultural projects when funding is unavailable from other sources.
 Projects can involve crop and livestock production, custom farming, marketing, processing and other financially feasible projects.

 Rural Assistance Loans are available to producers with modest financial investments in agriculture.
 These loans finance agricultural enterprises to enhance producers' operations and assist in the economic growth and welfare of Montana agriculture.
-Building Our Montana Committees (BOMC) - Three grants are awarded annually to FFA chapters that have shown outstanding BOMC projects.

 Noxious Weed Trust Fund grant program was established by the 1985 Montana Legislature to provide funding for the development and implementation of weed management programs.
 It also provides for research and development of innovative weed management techniques including biological control, and supports research and educational projects.
 For more information use the link below for Noxious Weed Trust Fund.